What Size Dumpster for Garage Cleanout?

 Final Estimate = Debris Volume × 1.15 (15% safety buffer)

-The 20% packing efficiency accounts for the fact that garage clutter doesn't pack solid—there's air space between irregular items.
-The 15% buffer ensures you have enough capacity for unexpected items.
+The 20% packing efficiency reflects the reality that garage clutter doesn't pack solid; there's air space between irregular items.
+The 15% buffer gives you enough headroom for unexpected items.
+In our experience, sizing up one level is almost always cheaper than paying overage fees or renting a second dumpster.

 Weight Estimation

-Different items have different weights.
-Based on EPA guidelines for construction and demolition materials, we use the following density values:
+Each category of items carries a different density.
+Based on EPA guidelines for construction and demolition materials, we apply these density values:

 Content Type Density (lbs/yd³)